 And even if it’s not everyone’s favorite method of communication, it’s still an effective marketing tool.

 69% of U.S. adults say they’ve made purchases influenced by a company’s email.

 So it’s safe to say your business emails could be earning you new and repeat business.
 What are you doing about it?
-Do your emails look professional?
+How do you make your emails look more professional?
 Or do they blend in behind emails from big brand competitors?

 Form these 9 simple habits to make sure you’re sending professional business emails that make you look polished, friendly and easy to do business with.